GBLille/MassiveFold/README.md

 These parameters are substituted in the template job files thanks to the python library [string.Template](https://docs.python.org/3.8/library/string.html#template-strings).
 Refer to [How to add a parameter](#how-to-add-a-parameter) for parameters substitution.

 - **Requirement:** In the jobarray's jobfile header (*massivefold_runs/scripts/headers/jobarray.slurm*) should be stated that it is a job array and the number of tasks in it has to be given.
-The task number argument is substituted with the *$substitute_batch_number* parameter.\
+The task number argument is substituted with the *$substitute_batch_number* parameter.
-For SLURM, the expression should be:
+It should be expressed as:
 ```bash
 #SBATCH --array=0-$substitute_batch_number
 ```